-This Biscuits and Gravy Casserole includes eggs, sausage gravy and biscuits, baked together to make the ultimate one-pan breakfast!
+This tasty Biscuits and Gravy Casserole recipe includes a baked casserole of eggs, sausage gravy and biscuits, for the ultimate one-pan breakfast!

 How to make Biscuits and Gravy Casserole:

-• Brown sausage in a large saucepan.
-Use a paper towel to blot out most of the grease from the pan.
-Add flour, butter, and half & half.
+Brown sausage in a large saucepan.
+Use a paper towel to blot out most of the grease from the pan then add flour, butter, and half & half.
 Cook on medium-low, stirring often, for several minutes until thickened.

-• Cut biscuit dough into pieces and scatter half of the biscuit dough along the bottom of a 9×13 inch pan.
+Cut biscuit dough into pieces and place half of the dough along the bottom of a greased 9×13 inch pan.

-• Bake at 350 degrees F for 35-45 minutes or until eggs have set and biscuits are golden.
+Bake at 350 degrees F for 35-45 minutes or until eggs have set and biscuits are golden.
+Serve this easy biscuits and gravy casserole with a side of fresh fruit.

 Make Ahead and Freezing Instructions:

-To Freeze: Allow baked casserole to cool completely, then freeze for up to 3 months.
+To Freeze: Allow baked biscuits and gravy casserole to cool completely, then freeze for up to 3 months.
 Thaw overnight in the refrigerator, then cover with foil and rewarm in the oven.

 Recipe